commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 #### Prerequisites
-1. The sync expects a list of `ProductDraft`s that have their `key` fields set to be matched with products in the target CTP project.
+1. The sync expects a list of `ProductDraft`s that have their `key` fields set to be matched with products in the target commercetools project.
 Also, the products in the target project are expected to have the `key` fields set, otherwise they won't be matched.

 2. The sync expects all variants of the supplied list of `ProductDraft`s to have their `sku` fields set.
 Also, all the variants in the target project are expected to have the `sku` fields set.